PixieBurger/pixusa/_posts/2019-05-21-comparing-headunits.md

 style="color:red">**my mobile phone, a cheapish Xiaomi A1**</span>.
 What's amazing is that when using GPS on the phone, this rapidly drains the battery.
 The tailored devices last much longer with GPS enabled.
-My Amazfit Watch has at least 20 hour of continuous GPS coverage, the Bolt 13 hours (I wonder whether something's wrong with mine, as the [official figure](https://eu.wahoofitness.com/devices/bike-computers/gps-elemnt-bolt?rmsrc=1&gclid=Cj0KCQjwitPnBRCQARIsAA5n84mhRR7GV7efAaEyTasCsak1ugowYmVdoF6QZxjE7zY184vWRxHrunEaAljoEALw_wcB)
+My Amazfit Watch has at least 20 hours of continuous GPS coverage, the Bolt 13 hours (I wonder whether something's wrong with mine, as the [official figure](https://eu.wahoofitness.com/devices/bike-computers/gps-elemnt-bolt?rmsrc=1&gclid=Cj0KCQjwitPnBRCQARIsAA5n84mhRR7GV7efAaEyTasCsak1ugowYmVdoF6QZxjE7zY184vWRxHrunEaAljoEALw_wcB)